COUNSELLOR’S CORNER: ON COUNSELLING

 – Ontario Works (in case the client cannot afford basic needs.)

-The significance of JSS counselling
+The significance of JSS counselling:

 Although JSS deals with the very various cases other than the cases pertaining to the issues of DV, as it is demonstrated in the above case study, most cases that JSS deals with tend to be quite serious and demanding.
 This is probably because culturally Japanese people tend to hide their problems and plights from others as much as possible.
 In other words, they don’t seek counselling until the issues have become totally out of control.
 And therefore, in a way it is natural that the cases from Japanese clients tend to be so serious that they require a lot of support for long periods.
 Among those serious cases, there are a number of cases that are literally “matters of life or death.”